skiselev/micro_8088/Building_Instructions.md

 8. If using SPLD, program it with this [fuse map](SPLD/micro_8088_prod.jed)
 9. Carefully install ICs into the sockets.
 Use a hard non-static surface to bend the pins of ICs in DIP packages as needed.
 Double check the orientation of the ICs.
 Make sure that all ICs pins are inserted into the sockets, and not bent.
 Note that FE2010A is installed upside down compared to other ICs.
 10. Inspect the completed board once again
-11. Install the configuration jumpers, and flip DIP switches as needed.
+11. Install the configuration jumpers, and set the DIP switches as needed.
 Refer to the [Jumpers, Connectors, and Switches](README.md#jumpers-connectors-and-switches) section of the [README.md](README.md) file
 12. Drill the holes in the ISA bracket to match with the PS/2 Mini DIN connector, the reset switch, and the LED.
-Finish the holes with the file
+Finish the holes with a file
 13. Attach the ISA bracket to the board using two 4-40 x 1/4" screws
 14. Install the Micro 8088 board and other ISA cards in the ISA backplane.
 Connect the power supply
 15. Turn on the power, test the board, install your favorite software, and enjoy!